Five Tips For Student-Led GeoGebra Tasks

 1. Student Engagement

-Generally speaking, how engaged are your students?
-Are they familiar with student-centered activities?
-How do they respond to student-centered activities?
+How engaged are your students?
+Are they familiar with student-centred activities?
 Do some students tend to veer off task at the first opportunity?
-Do you have difficulties with classroom management?
-If yes, are you hoping that a student-centered GeoGebra investigation might help win them to your cause?
+Do you need help with classroom management?
+If yes, are you hoping that a student-centered GeoGebra investigation will help win them to your cause?

 2. Teach basic skills first using self-directed notes or videos.